 For me personally, the breathing of choice was the following:

-I breathe deeply into my belly and consciously imagine that the entire sphincter muscles are completely released when I inhale, so I am open downward.
+I breathe deeply into my stomach and consciously imagine that my entire sphincter muscles release completely when I breathe in, meaning that I am open downwards.
 I maintain this feeling of openness and do not tense up again.
-On the exhale, the abdomen then pulls inward and upward (as if trying to suck up the navel) and from the upper abdominal muscles are simultaneously pushed downward in a gentle but focused manner.
-I repeat this exercise as long as I can concentrate well.
-As soon as I notice that I am getting tense or that my focus is drifting, I stop and continue practicing another time.
+As I exhale, the abdomen then pulls inwards and upwards (as if I wanted to suck up my navel) and the upper abdominal muscles are pushed downwards gently but with focus.
+I repeat this exercise for as long as I can concentrate well.
+As soon as I notice that I'm tensing up or losing focus, I stop and continue practising another time.

 Daily yoga (between 5-40 minutes was all right for me there, depending on the shape of the day) also helped me a lot for a good birth preparation.
 My favorite exercise was clearly the deep squat, which I have practiced since the beginning of pregnancy for about one to two minutes daily.